 Back in 1994, an employee of Shuffle Master Inc. by the name of Derek Webb created a hybrid table game which incorporated elements of two of the most popular table games of all time, blackjack, and poker.
-The result was Three Card Poker, a game which can be found today under the Tri Card Poker title at many reputable online casinos.
+The result was Three Card Poker, a game that can be found today under the Tri Card Poker title at many reputable online poker sites.

 Along with Tri Card Poker, which is the name used by the Aladdin’s Gold and Bovada online casinos, you’ll also find Webb’s creation listed as 3 Card Poker, 3 Card Brag, or Poker Three.
 In each case, the basic game remains the same, although slight differences in payout tables and bonus bets may be included to avoid trademark infringement.

 - Great Graphics and Sounds that are Updated Frequently

 100% up to $200100% up to €140100% up to £100

 It’s clear why Tri Card Poker has become such a success story within the world of online casino gaming.
 The game combines the most enjoyable aspects of two classic casino games, blackjack, and poker.
 By pitting the player against the dealer in a situation where one basic decision governs winning or losing, Webb emulated blackjack’s one on one format.
 But the inclusion of poker’s traditional hand ranking hierarchy, along with the ability to discard and draw in an effort to improve your hand while chasing big bonus payouts, is what gives Tri Card Poker its particular gusto.